Maithy-a/Maithy-a/README.md

-## I'm Maithya,

-A passionate student and aspiring developer pursuing Information Technology at Jomo Kenyatta University of Agriculture and Technology.
-I enjoy leveraging technology to create meaningful and impactful solutions.

-As a junior web developer, I specialize in building responsive and user-friendly websites using **HTML, CSS, Python, JavaScript, PHP, and Bootstrap**.
-My focus is on crafting modern, functional, and engaging digital experiences.

-🔹 **Mission:** To write clean, sustainable code that ensures seamless, accessible online experiences and enhances digital connectivity.

-› Let’s collaborate and bring innovative ideas to life! 🚀
+### Hi there,

+I'm [Bonface](https://bmaithya.vercel.app/) — a frontend enthusiast and IT student with a passion for turning ideas into clean, interactive web experiences.
+I enjoy crafting sleek, responsive interfaces that don’t just look good but feel intuitive to use.
+I bring designs to life blending aesthetics with functionality to build modern, user-friendly websites that leave a lasting impression

+🔹 **Mission:** Design and build responsive, user-first interfaces that deliver meaningful digital experiences.

-## Currently Learning
+## Learning

 → **React + Vite**
-→ **NextJs**
+→ **NextJs**<br>
 → **Supabase**